 Alderson's Code of Conduct is communicated in an ongoing and evolving way.
 It is communicated to families through our website, within our weekly newsletter, and at school PAC meetings.
-It is communicated with students on a daily basis within their classroom during community circles and classroom meetings, and during our "School Meetings" (assemblies).
+It is communicated with students daily within their classroom during community circles and classroom meetings, and during our "School Meetings" (assemblies).
 When issues arise, students are encouraged to bring their concerns regarding the conduct of fellow community members to the adults at school, or to their parents.
 Parents are highly encouraged to share any concerns their child has at school so we can work together to support them.

-Each year we prepare a "School Handbook" and share it with the community through our Planner, our September newsletters and it is posted on our website.
+Each year we prepare a "School Handbook" and share it with the community in our Student Planners, our September newsletters by posting it on our website.
 This document includes various school routines and along with our Code of Conduct.